 - Because “these things happened to them as examples and were written down as warnings for us, on whom the culmination of the ages has come.”

 So don’t tell me, “God will make a way when there seems to be no way.”
-Tell me the the story where God made a way when there was no way.
-Tell me the against all odds story of Moses and the Red Sea.
-I need the textured grit of the whole true story in order to understand my own situation in twenty-first century Corinthian America.
+Tell me the story where God made a way when there was no way.
+Tell me the against-all-odds story of Moses and the Red Sea.
+I need the textured grit of the whole true story in order to understand my own situation in twenty-first-century Corinthian America.
 We aren’t the first generation to deal with insurmountable odds and overwhelming temptation.
 Without remembering our bigger story and those who have preceded us and the God who goes ahead of us and comes behind us and literally hems us in—we are destined to make the same predictable mistakes and repeat a past from which we have been gloriously delivered.

-- So where are you with your BIG STORY?
-How well are you remembering the first 3/4 of your Bible?
+- So where are you with your big story?
+How well are you remembering the first three-fourths of your Bible?

 - What keeps you from digging into the Old Testament?
 Admittedly, it’s a challenge, but what in particular challenges you?

-THE RECOMMENDATION: One of my core commitments as Seedbed’s Sower in Chief is helping the people of God to embrace the Story of God as revealed in the Bible.
-We are making good progress but have a long way to go.
-I would love it if you would check out the “so-far” here and see how these resources might serve your ongoing discipleship.
+THE RECOMMENDATION: One of my core commitments as Seedbed’s sower-in-chief is helping the people of God to embrace the story of God as revealed in the Bible.
+We are making good progress, but have a long way to go.
+I would love it if you would check out the “so-far” here to see how these resources might serve your ongoing discipleship.
 In light of today’s entry, check out The Epic of Eden with Sandra Richter.
-You can watch the first session “on the house” here.
+You can watch the first session on the house here.